gavinlyonsrepo/pic_12F675_projects/projects/PIR_alarm/README.md

 from the PIR sensor module.
 When the motion is sensed, the PIR output voltage is used to drive the base of a 2N2222 NPN transistor.

 The PIC then turns on the relay (SRD-05VDC-SL-C) by GP1 going high.
 A "Keyes SRy1" relay module can  be used for the relay circuit.
+The Relay has a second LED(LED2) in its circuit which indicates its on.
 This output will remain High, as long as the motion exists, and this active condition is indicated by status LED being on.

 **Program flow**